Personalization is the hottest trend in fashion these days. Brands like…

 When it comes to fashion, aesthetics play a significant role.
 However, many fashion staples have had a lasting impact because they are not only fashionable but also functional.
 One such item was the bucket hat.

-Years later, bucket hats became standard issue for the troops during World War II and the Vietnam War.
+Years later, bucket hats became a standard issue for the troops during the Vietnam War.
 These hats were made of olive cotton for camouflage and were used to protect the heads and necks of soldiers.
 Since troops were stationed in jungles, the lightweight cotton hats provided more relief from the heat than the traditional wool alternatives would have.

 While the bucket hat served as a functional piece of clothing for many years, it wasn’t until the 1960s that it became fashionable.
 At the height of the mod movement, new bucket hats were made of felt and other stiff fabrics to maintain a particular aesthetic for women’s hats.
 However, the traditional tweed fabric remained popular among men throughout the 1970s.